Slugger70/tutorials/docs/modules/velvet/index.md

 ![Shared histories](images/shared_data_histories.png)

 - A list of published histories should appear.
-Click on the history called **GCC-assembly-2017**
+Click on the history called **Microbial-genomics-workshop**
 - Click on <ss>Import history</ss>.
 - An option will appear to re-name the history.
 We don't need to rename it, so click <ss>Import</ss>.